Chapter 43:

 The Ruby Oracle

-This was once again something I was marvelling over while my fellow triop remained disinterested.
-What they had found more intriguing were the posters announcing a Winter Solstice Concert in Anak’Hati.
-The headliner was DJ Demilich with Lich House’s very own rising stars: Power Word Thrill.
-What they couldn’t have known was that the second band was being managed by Giovanni Galilei and assisted by Maren and Lemon.
+With a smile crossing my face, I turned to examine the joy on my companions.
+But, this was once again something I was marvelling over alone while my fellow triop remained uninterested.
+What they had found more intriguing were the posters announcing a Winter Solstice Concert in the City of Anak’Hati.
+The headliner was a very familiar character, DJ Demilich, with Lich House’s very own rising stars, Power Word Thrill, opening the show.
+What they couldn’t have known was that the second band was being managed by Giovanni Galilei and assisted by Maren and Lemon, who were using the experience as credit for their Solstice Quest.

-This concert would be used to establish the Anak’hati portal to Dwindlefyre and, unknown to everyone involved, consequently trigger huge geopolitical issues.
-A single night would begin the tumbling of dominoes that eventually led to the next great war.
+This magical energy pooled during the concert would be used to establish the Anak’hati portal to Dwindlefyre and, unknown to everyone involved, consequently trigger a landslide of geopolitical issues.
+A single night would trigger the tumbling of dominoes, leading to the next great war and the destruction of Sutin'eli.

 “No!”
 I snapped before anyone could add more.

-My sudden firmness on the subject drew their attention.
-I felt the piercing stares of three women who would have loved to attend a concert.
+My sudden, curt response on the subject immediately drew their attention.
+I felt the piercing stares of three women who would have loved to attend a concert become suddenly laser-focused on me.
 Clearing my throat and taking a breath, I tried to calm myself down

-I looked around, seeing the various Anak guards strolling with their magical weapons meant to enhance spells.
-They eyed the area suspiciously as they patrolled the train station, which functionally acted as foreign soil ruled by Anak’hati in the heart of Ter’aquit territory.
+I looked around cautiously, easily noticing the various Anak guards that strolled with hands hovering over the magical weapons meant to enhance their spells.
+They eyed the area suspiciously as they patrolled around the building and trains, which I knew to be considered inviolable territories ruled by Anak'hati, even though it was deep within Ter’aquit borders

 “Let’s start our walk,” I nodded away from the station.
 “And I can explain.”

-“I’m sorry, the concert is going to be an absolute rager, but it’s also going to trigger a riot.
+“I’m sorry," I apologized to them, also saddened by the fact that I wouldn't be able to attend the show of the century.
+"The concert is going to be an absolute rager, but it’s also going to trigger a riot.
 Shatter is going to use the opportunity to make their move, bombing several of the policing stations across the fascist capital.
-There’re going to be a lot of arrests.”
+There’re going to be a lot of arrests, and I don't want that for us.”

-“We should do something to stop it.”
-Rionriv whispered back.
+“We should do something to stop it,” Rionriv whispered back.
+"Like, warn someone or something."

 “And you know this because—Kalish things?”

 “Essentially.
-Sorry, but we must keep our distance from Power Word Thrill and DJ Demilich for the time being.”
+Sorry, but we have to keep our distance from Power Word Thrill and DJ Demilich for the time being.”

 “And DJ Demilich!”
 Aesandoral cried out, her voice echoing through the early morning streets, drawing the attention of a few passersby.